Indiana in the American Civil War: Military cemeteries

 Two national military cemeteries were established in Indiana as a result of the war.
 In 1882 the federal government established in New Albany, Indiana, the New Albany National Cemetery, one of fourteen national cemeteries established that year.
 In 1866 the federal government authorized a national cemetery for Indianapolis; Crown Hill National Cemetery was established within the grounds of Crown Hill Cemetery, a privately owned cemetery northwest of downtown.

 Conflicts

 Indiana troops participated in 308 military engagements, the majority of them between the Mississippi River and the Appalachian Mountains.
-Soldiers from Indiana were present on most of the Civil War battlefields, beginning with the first engagement involving Hoosier troops at the Battle of Philippi (West Virginia) on June 3, 1861, to the Battle of Palmetto Ranch (Texas) on May 13, 1865.
+Soldiers from Indiana were present on most of the Civil War battlefields, beginning with the first engagement involving Hoosier troops at the Battle of Philippi (West Virginia) on June 3, 1861, to the Battle of Palmito Ranch (Texas) on May 13, 1865.
 Nearly all the fighting was outside of the state's boundaries.
 Only one significant conflict, known as Morgan's Raid, occurred on Indiana soil during the war.
 The raid, which caused a brief panic in Indianapolis and southern Indiana, was preceded by two minor incursions into Indiana.